 Here are some of our favourite natural hangover tips and what we recommend you do before, during and after drinking alcohol to help limit the damage.

 1. Line Your Stomach and Eat Well Before Drinking

 The golden rule of alcohol is to never drink on an empty stomach.

 Since alcohol is absorbed from your stomach, if you haven’t eaten anything before drinking, you’ll certainly feel the effects of drinking much more the next morning.

-Next time you’re planning on heading out, fill up beforehand with plenty of slow releasing carbs, protein, good fats and high-fibre foods like asparagus, broccoli, cauliflower, brown rice, sweet potato and quinoa.
+Next time you’re planning on heading out, fill up beforehand with plenty of slow-releasing carbs, protein, good fats and high-fibre foods.
+For example asparagus, broccoli, cauliflower, brown rice, sweet potato and quinoa.